 Mary Graydon Center, Room 243

-The Academic Support and Access Center (ASAC) supports the academic development and educational goals of all AU students and is committed to promoting access for individuals with disabilities within the university's diverse community.
+The Academic Support & Access Center (ASAC) supports the academic development and educational goals of all AU students and is committed to promoting access for individuals with disabilities within the university's diverse community.
 Administratively, it is under the Provost's Office.
 It oversees accommodations, academic coaching, and other academic support services.

 Fanta Aw, Vice President of Undergraduate Enrollment, Campus Life & Inclusive Excellence

 Supporting diversity and inclusion at AU is a core part of the work of every unit and division.
-Administratively, it is under the President's Office and overseen by Dr. Fanta Aw.
+Administratively, Inclusive Excellence is under the President's Office and overseen by Dr. Fanta Aw.
 Here's where to find the overview and landing page for all these efforts, including AU's Plan for Inclusive Excellence, key collaborators, and initiatives across campus.

 One Card & Dining Services